tarsius/hl-todo/README.md

-Highlight TODO and similar keywords (codetags) in comments and strings
+Highlight TODO and similar keywords in comments and strings
 -----------------------------------------------------------

 To highlight keywords turn on `hl-todo-mode` in individual buffers